Let’s Keep It Safe Out There!

 • Assistance is limited to tools, tubes or any item that would be used to repair a faulty part or damaged bicycle or water, food, or first aid.
 Exchanging bikes is not allowed.

-• The only permitted bicycles are mountain bikes.
-Bicycle must have 26″, 27.5” or 29” wheels and straight handlebars.
-Cyclo-cross bikes and bicycles with drop handlebars are prohibited.
+• The only permitted bicycles are mountain bikes and gravel bikes.
+Bicycle must have 26″, 27.5” or 29” wheels and hand brakes.
 Bar extensions or grips off the handlebars may not exceed 5”.

 • Drafting is allowed.